Kiel97/DCSS-Challenge-Generator/README.md

 ```

 ### challenge_database.txt

+Structure of:
 ```
 Name: (Challenge name)
 Tier1: (Description of tier 1)
 Tier2: (Description of tier 2)
 Tier3: (Description of tier 3)
-BanSpecies: (All species shortcuts you wish to ban from choosing in this challenge, leave empty if all permitted)
+BanSpecies: (All species shortcuts to ban from choosing in this challenge, leave empty if all permitted)
-BanBackgrounds: (All background shortcuts you wish to ban from choosing in this challenge, leave empty if all permitted) (Empty line!! - For less cluttered file so user has easier time to analyze challenges included here)
+BanBackgrounds: (All background shortcuts to ban from choosing in this challenge, leave empty if all permitted) (Empty line!! - For less cluttered file so user has easier time to analyze challenges included in file)
 ```
 Example:
 ```